nginx-proxy/nginx-proxy/README.md

 > If there is a load-balancer / reverse proxy in front of `nginx-proxy` that hides the client IP (example: AWS Application/Elastic Load Balancer), you will need to use the nginx `realip` module (already installed) to extract the client's IP from the HTTP request headers.
 Please see the [nginx realip module configuration](http://nginx.org/en/docs/http/ngx_http_realip_module.html) for more details.
 This configuration can be added to a new config file and mounted in `/etc/nginx/conf.d/`.

+### Proxy Groups

+You can limit proxy services to a specific group of containers.
+Setting the env var VIRTUAL_GROUP on a nginx-proxy container to an arbitrary name will restrict it to servicing only containers having an env var VIRTUAL_GROUP with the same name.
+Unlike Local Network Access or other restrictions, groups restrict what a nginx-proxy instance knows about other virtual hosts.

+Consider a docker host running two nginx-proxy containers; one for public services and another for publicly acessible, secured "backend" services.
+By default, both proxy servers will contain directives (e.g. `upstream`, `server`, etc.) for all virtual hosts.
+Defining two groups `PUBLIC` and `BACKEND` and applying them to their respective nginx-proxy instance and virtual hosts ensures that each proxy server only knows about and serves their intended virtual hosts.

+> Grouping only affects nginx-proxy configurations.
+Each nginx-proxy must still be attached to appropriate networks to access containers for which they are proxies.

 ### SSL Backends

 If you would like the reverse proxy to connect to your backend using HTTPS instead of HTTP, set `VIRTUAL_PROTO=https` on the backend container.